 October 3, 2021

 Then the usual fate of art befell.
-After the first set, everybody slipped away who had a music-profession reason, or social reason, for being there (about half).
+After the first set, people started slipping away who had a music-profession reason for being there (about half).
 Collegial fist-bumps.
 Then, the remaining crowd dwindled at the steady half-life rate of radioactivity.
 As the mass grew cooler, and dark came on, many of those who’d stayed were chatting.
-(I.e., until they crept away.)
 Or pecking in their phones without shame, faces fallen over the glowing panel.
 Still the band played with passion.
 Playing for each other really, as musicians must do.

 A band (this is a law of nature) always improves through the night.
 The last songs are generally where towering genius might make its (shy! shy!) appearance.
 By the time when all four men in that music-machine were working together with intuition and inspiration, nobody was listening.

 So in the end, most people had stayed only for the less-than-excellent parts, then gone home.
 Now they think they’ve heard that band.
 This is how the very best in art (in books, in music, in painting, in movies) can come to seem like an elitist game only for the cranky few “tastemakers.”
 (Whom, then, everybody resents.)

 Sunday morning I’m on one knee in the gravel behind the Subaru, putting the new DMV registration sticker on the license plate.
 A little 2022 label (green) now covers last year’s red one (2021).
 I looked around.
 The pickup and the old MBZ, both had the up-to-date green sticker.
 Quiet Sunday morning.
 Not much birdsong in this month.